Accessibility Api

 ·3 min read

 AI agent demos look incredible.
 Production is different.
-Here is what actually matters: accessibility API reliability, screen control edge cases, and the gap between demos and daily use.
+Here is what actually matters: accessibility API reliability, screen control edge cases, and the

 ai-agentsaccessibility-apireliabilityedge-casesdesktop-agent